It’s a scary thought. Your baby is getting her license.

 If your child is away at school, not only will your grocery bill decrease, but you may also be eligible for a “distant student” discount.

-Statistically inexperienced operators have more accidents than any other age group.
+Statistically speaking, inexperienced operators have more accidents than any other age group.

 There is no way around it, it is costly to add a newly licensed operator to your auto insurance policy.